Go Back

 Cook the gravy

-• Add water and bring to a boil.
-When boiling, add pork and spread out the meat to ensure it doesn’t stick to each other.
+• Add water and bring to a boil, then add the marinated pork and spread it out to cook evenly.

-• To serve, place the stir-fried noodles in a bowl or on a large plate and pour the gravy over them.
+• Place the noodles on a plate and pour the hot gravy over the top.
+Serve immediately.

 Notes